Thoothoor

-Thoothoor is a coastal town located in the southern district of Tamil Nadu, called Kanyakumari bordering the state of Kerala in India.
+Thoothoor is a coastal village located in the Kanyakumari district in southern Tamil Nadu, India.
+It is located in the Taluk Killiyur, which borders the neighboring state of Kerala to the north.

 Etymology

-The name Thoothoor has its roots in the Tamil words தூ/தூய்மை (Cleanliness/immaculateness) and ஊர் (town/place) meaning a "Clean place".
-The region was filled with white sands everywhere and people used to live in a very small area, so most of the region was vacant and covered with white sands.
-Hence the name.
+The name Thoothoor has its roots in the Tamil words தூ/தூய்மை (cleanliness/immaculateness) and ஊர் (town/place), meaning a "clean place."
+The name is derived from the white sands everywhere that covered much of the area at a time when people occupied a small settlement and much of the land was vacant.

 History

 The Catholic Church plays a conspicuous role in the day-to-day life of the fishermen of Thoothoor village.
 The conversion of the fishermen of this village to Christianity may be traced back to A.D.
 1544.
-The event cumulated in the works of St. Francis Xavier, who is said to have converted 10,000 Mukkuva fishermen living in thirteen villages along the coast (from Pallam to Poovar—Neerody, Marthandanthurai,Vallavilai, Eraviputhenthurai, Thoothoor, Poothurai, Thengapattanam, Enayam, Midalam, Vaniyakudy, Colachel, Kadiapattanam, Muttom and Pallam) in December 1544.
+The event culminated in the works of St. Francis Xavier, who is said to have converted 10,000 Mukkuva fishermen living in thirteen villages along the coast (from Pallam to Poovar—Neerody, Marthandanthurai, Vallavilai, Eraviputhenthurai, Thoothoor, Poothurai, Thengapattanam, Enayam, Midalam, Vaniyakudy, Colachel, Kadiapattanam, Muttom and Pallam) in December 1544.

 In 1600, the Thoothoor Parish Church was brought under the Padroado.
 Subsequently, this Parish came under the Diocese of Cochin.
-In 1838, St. Thomas Church, Thoothoor and other adjacent coastal Churches from Pallithura to Erayumanthurai were brought under the Diocese of Varapuzha.
+In 1838, St. Thomas Church, Thoothoor and other adjacent coastal churches from Pallithura to Erayumanthurai were brought under the Diocese of Varapuzha.
 This unification brought the Padroado–Propaganda dispute to a crucial stage.
-Ultimately St. Thomas Church, Thoothoor was brought under the Diocese of Cochin with its revival in 1850.
+Ultimately, St. Thomas Church, Thoothoor was brought under the Diocese of Cochin with its revival in 1850.

-The Diocese of Thiruvananthapuram was founded on 1 July 1937[1].
-But only in 1952 were all the coastal Churches from Pallithura to Erayumanthurai added to the Roman Catholic Archdiocese of Trivandrum or Thiruvananthapuram Diocese.
-Thu,s at present Thoothoor Parish Church is one of the Foranate Churches of Trivandrum Diocese.
+The Diocese of Thiruvananthapuram was founded on 1 July 1937.
+In 1952 all the coastal Churches from Pallithura to Erayumanthurai were temporarily added to the Roman Catholic Archdiocese of Trivandrum or Thiruvananthapuram Diocese.
+The annexure was made permanent on 20 May 1955.
+Thus at present Thoothoor Parish Church is one of the Foranate Churches of Trivandrum Diocese.